 A standard student budget is constructed for all financial aid recipients, which includes the average costs associated with attending Santa Monica College.
 Average student costs for various categories in the budgets are developed by the Financial Aid Office, using surveyed information provided by the California Student Aid Commission and the Chancellors Office for California Community Colleges.

-Standard student budgets are constructed recognizing different costs for three categories of students: self-supporting, not self-supporting, and less than half time.
-(Less than half-time budgets are used to determine Federal Pell eligibility only.)
+Standard student budgets are constructed recognizing different costs for three categories of students: self-supporting, not self-supporting, and less than half time (Less than half-time budgets are used to determine Federal Pell eligibility only).

 BUDGET ADJUSTMENTS are automatically made to add additional tuition for non-resident students and additional fees for students when applicable.
-Students may request adjustments when they have additional costs for (non-discretionary) expenses such as child care, uninsured medical or dental expenses, additional supplies or tools required for their programs that are in excess of the standard budget allowance, and additional expenses related to
+Students may request adjustments when they have additional costs for (non-discretionary) expenses such as childcare, uninsured medical or dental expenses, additional supplies or tools required for their programs that are in excess of the standard budget allowance, and additional expenses related to

 Step 3: Determining Financial Aid Eligibility